adammessinger/Ad-Astra-Ruby-on-Rails-Course/Week 1/Day 2/wk1_day2_notes.md

 ```

 Let's submit our form and see what happens.
 In the server logs, everything
-looks pretty similar to before, but look closely at the parameters:
+looks pretty similar to before, but look closely at the parameters (the JS
+dumped into the middle of things is part of a Rails security measure):

 ```
 {"name"=>"Michael", "phone"=>"9995551212", "email"=>"michael@epicodus.com<span>